MMTObservatory/pyINDI/README.md

 This will run the webserver and client.

-The root url is serving the [client.html](example_clients/client.html).
+The root url is serving the [client.html page](example_clients/client.html).

 ## client.html

 client.html is a good example of how to interact with the device driver with the [maps-indi](pyindi/www/static/maps-indi.js) api.
 This api gives you access to three functions.

 1. setPropertyCallback
-This function maps a callback to an incoming indi vector property, that is recieved from the indiserver/device driver.
+This function maps a callback to an incoming indi vector property when it is recieved from the indiserver/device driver.
 This can either be a property definition (def) or an update (set).

 2. setINDI
-This function sends an updated INDI vector property to the server/device driver.
+This function sends an updated INDI vector property to the server/device driver from your webpage.

 3. showMapMessage
 This function is called when the indiserver/device driver sens an INDI message. client.html simply prints to console.log.
 A dialog box on the webpage would be a better use of this funciton.